earthly/website/blog/_posts/2022-05-31-aws-lambda-api-proxy.md

 <figcaption>Function URLs can be created under Lambda Configuration</figcaption>
 </div>

-Function urls work great and nothing extra is appended onto the route, so to use them you don't need to assume `default` will be part of the route.
+Function URLs work great and nothing extra is appended onto the route, so to use them you don't need to assume `default` will be part of the route.

 ~~~{.bash caption=">_"}
 $ curl https://e5esd6waj5xra75atmg3t3iooq0pwxnp.lambda-url.us-east-1.on.aws/default/text-mode | head -n 15